Extension of Franchise (House of Lords) Bill [HL]

 Overview

-This bill proposes to amend existing law to allow members of the House of Lords (the upper house of the UK Parliament) to vote in elections for the House of Commons (the lower house).
+This bill proposes to remove the current legal restriction preventing members of the House of Lords (the upper house of the UK Parliament) from voting in elections for the House of Commons (the lower house).

 Description